inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 ====================

-This document describes the usage of the |project_name| 'dock panel' - which is the main interface for running risk scenarios within the Quantum GIS environment.
+This document describes the usage of the |project_name| 'dock panel' - which is the main interface for running risk scenarios within the QGIS environment.

 .. note:: In order to use the |project_name| tool effectively, you should probably also read the :doc:`keywords` and